ericmuckley/IMES/README.md

 # IMES Software

-This repository contains software for the integrated multifunctional envinrmental system (IMES) at Center for Nanophase Materials Sciences (CNMS) at Oak Ridge National Laboratory (ORNL).
+This repository contains software for controlling the integrated multifunctional envinrmental system (IMES) at Center for Nanophase Materials Sciences (CNMS) at Oak Ridge National Laboratory (ORNL).

 ### Installing the software